Nigeria's Buhari to visit South Africa after attacks

-South Africa’s MTN Group and supermarket chain Shoprite have closed all stores and service centres in Nigeria after their premises were attacked.
+South Africa’s MTN Group and supermarket chain Shoprite have closed all stores and service centers in Nigeria after their premises were attacked.

 Those attacks followed days of riots in South Africa that mainly targeted foreign-owned, including Nigerian, businesses.